Longer-term El Nino warnings to help farmers adapt

 Predictions of El Nino, part of a larger natural pattern known as El Nino Southern Oscillation, have often been unreliable.
 El Nino is Spanish for "the child", named after the baby Jesus because it often appeared off Peru around Christmas.

-In September 2012, for instance, the World Meteorological Oganization saw a "moderately high likelihood" of an El Nino in the months ahead that did not materialise.
+In September 2012, for instance, the World Meteorological Organization saw a "moderately high likelihood" of an El Nino in the months ahead that did not materialize.
 It said last week that there were now "neutral" conditions in the Pacific.

 A separate report, looking at evidence for El Nino events in the growth rings of more than 2,000 trees stretching back 700 years, suggested that climate change was the cause of a rise in the number of El Nino events in the late 20th century.